Opportunity International Australia is committed to protecting your privacy.

 How we secure and store your personal information

 The security of your personal information is important to us and we make all reasonable efforts to ensure that your information is stored securely – both in electronic and hard copy forms.
+Opportunity takes special care with your payment details and complies with the Payment Card Industry Data Security Standard, which covers the security of payment card information.
+This means that Opportunity has implemented practices, technology and processes to protect our payment systems against attacks aimed at stealing cardholder data.

 Most of your personal information is securely and safely stored in our electronic supporter database.
 Hard copies of your information, such as donation forms, are kept securely.

 Where we use external contractors, such as a mailing house, to send you our mail, we require the contractor to agree that any personal information disclosed to it remains confidential.
+We also ensure that your data is transmitted to our trusted contractors in a safe and secure manner.

 Opting out of direct marketing communications

-Where we use your personal information to send you marketing communications by post, email or phone, we will provide you with an opportunity to opt out of receiving such communications.
-By electing not to opt-out, we will assume we have your consent to receive similar information and communications in the future.
+Where we use your personal information to send you marketing communications by mail, email or phone, we will provide you with an opportunity to opt out of receiving such communications.
+By electing not to opt-out, we will assume we have your consent to send similar information and communications in the future.
 We will always ensure that our opt-out notices are clear, conspicuous and easy to take up.

 How you can access, update or correct your personal information